 Start with a pilot

-Choose 100 SKUs from your long tail.
-Generate descriptions with both Claude and ChatGPT using a carefully written prompt.
-Publish them, measure conversion and time on page over 30 days, and compare against a control group of existing human-written descriptions.
+Choose a sample from your long tail.
+Generate descriptions with a couple of models using a carefully written prompt.
+Publish them, measure conversion and time on page over a period, and compare against a control group of existing human-written descriptions.
 The data will tell you more than any article.

 Build the workflow before scaling

 Most AI content projects fail not because the tools are weak, but because teams scale before the workflow is stable.
-Get your prompt, review process, and quality checks working on 100 SKUs before you touch 10,000.
+Get your prompt, review process, and quality checks working on a small set before you touch the whole catalog.

-If you are weighing AI against human writers for your Shopify catalog and the volume, cost, and consistency questions are starting to dominate your week, the answer is almost never one or the other.
-Map your catalog, test both models on a representative sample, and build a tiered workflow that puts human effort where it actually moves revenue.
-That is how content managers turn the AI question from a debate into a decision.
+If the volume, effort, and consistency questions are starting to take over your week, the answer is almost never one or the other.
+Map your catalog, test models on a representative sample, and build a tiered workflow that puts human effort where it actually moves revenue.

 Frequently Asked Questions